olivia-04/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above? - Penicillin is effective against many bacteria, but requires a higher dosage.
+It is also mostly negative gram.
+Streptomycin is also effective against many bacteria, but requires a very low dose.
+It is a pretty even mix of negative and positive gram.
+Similarly, Neomycin is effective with a low dose and is pretty evently split between negative and positive gram.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
+  - Visual 2
+- Why?
+  - Visual 2 offered comparison for all the antibiotics/bacteria as well as their gram status.
+This allowed for a more in-depth analysis than the other figures.
+Figure 1 also offered these metrics, but in a more difficult to read way.

 #### Guiding Question 2